This is the Cadman’s Cottage, so where the hey is everyone?

 We stopped by a brass statue of William Bligh, a British Royal Navy officer and former governor of New South Wales in 1806.
 He is best remembered by a military junta called, Rum Rebellion.
 The event went down to history as the only successful armed takeover in Australia.

-It is said that during those time, rum is not just a liquor, but a form of a currency.
+It is said that during that time, rum is not just liquor, but a form of currency.
 Money runs low and so a barter system is practiced and used to pay wages and buy goods.
-Convicts, as well as military men of lower ranking, were often paid in goods, the most popular of which is rum.
+Convicts, as well as military men of lower-ranking, were often paid in goods, the most popular of which is rum.
 The Rum Rebellion is said to be a struggle for control over the rum trade, which in this period, had an immense influence on the course of commerce and politics.

 Bligh was notorious for his tyrannical approach to leadership.
 Before long, he has gained the ire of other leaders including John Macarthur and the officers of the New South Wales Corp.
 The rebellion has successfully overthrown Bligh from his position, all ending with him being found hiding under the bed.